iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/createTransaction
+##  <GithubCodeLink link="wallet/createTransaction"/> wallet/createTransaction

-Creates and returns a new transaction with the given parameters, but doesn't post it (as such, it's also not added to the wallet, mempool, or broadcast to the network).
+Creates a new transaction with the given parameters, but does not post it (as such, it is also not added to the wallet, mempool, or broadcast to the network).
 This allows for the transaction to be posted using spending keys stored on a different node.

+The serialized new transaction is returned.

 #### Request

 <JsDisplay js={`{
   account: string
-  outputs: {
+  outputs: Array<{
     publicAddress: string
     amount: string
     memo: string
     assetId?: string
-  }[]
+  }>
-  mints?: {
+  mints?: Array<{
     assetId?: string
     name?: string
     metadata?: string
     value: string
-  }[]
+  }>
-  burns?: {
+  burns?: Array<{
     assetId: string
     value: string
-  }[]
+  }>
   fee?: string | null
   feeRate?: string | null
   expiration?: number